AlexMitev21/Python_Zellij/README.md

-# Zellij

-## Zellij Test ENV Setup
+# Zellij Setup

-This document explains a detailed setup for the Zellij, and the Zellij ENV locally:
+This part of the document explains a detailed setup for the Zellij, and the Zellij ENV locally:
 First you need to download the file of the actual Zellij.
 You can have to options:

 * Option A)